Parquet Storage Schema #

 measurement_timestamptimestamp[us, UTC]When the measurement was recorded

-measurement_valuefloat64Measured value (scalar; non-scalar payloads go to _ref/ via out_*)
+measurement_valuefloat64Measured value (scalar; non-scalar payloads go to _ref/ via the outputs lane)

 measurement_outcomestringpassed / failed / skipped / errored / aborted / terminated / done